DIY Masonry-Style Image Gallery

 These images aren’t clickable!
 PIG doesn’t have support for image modals or linking.

-There are a lot of extra images!
-While there are only four images on the page, each full-size image requires four additional thumbnails in the /img directory — that’s 16 additional images I had to create for this simple page.
+Also, there are a lot of extra images!
+While there are only four images on the page, each full-size image requires four additional thumbnails in the /img directory — that’s 16 additional images I had to create for this page.

 ├── img │ ├── 20 │ | ├── vn.jpg │ | ├── vn2.jpg │ | ... │ | │ ├── 100 │ | ├── vn.jpg │ | ├── vn2.jpg │ | ... │ | │ ├── 250 │ | ├── vn.jpg │ | ├── vn2.jpg │ | ... │ | │ └── 500 │ ├── vn.jpg │ ├── vn2.jpg │ ... ...